Caleb9/camera-utility/README.md

 This small program does just that.
-It finds all the photos and videos in the input directory, reads the creation date from EXIF metadata, and copies the file into a sub-directory derived from the date, also renaming it so that the name is also derived from the creation date.
+It finds all the photos and videos in the input directory, reads the creation date from EXIF metadata, and copies the file into a sub-directory derived from the date (this can be optionally disabled), renaming it so that the name is also derived from the creation date.

 In the output directory result looks something like this: